Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Attack Surfaces

 \subsection{Digital Attack}

-Digital attack pertains to software-related attacks which aims to exploit the software vulnerability within the robot’s operating system, algorithms, firmware, communication channels, or other software component (for example AI-based agents) to manipulate navigation \& planning (see Section \ref{section_navigation_and_planning}) and control layer (see Section \ref{section_actuator_attack}) of a robotic systems.
-The literature also shows \textit{AI-specific attacks} such as training attacks (see Section \ref{section_training_attack}) and inference attacks (see Section \ref{section_inference_attack}) that impact robotic systems.
+Digital attack pertains to software-related attacks that aim to exploit the software vulnerability within the robot’s operating system, algorithms, firmware, communication channels, or other software component (for example AI-based agents) to manipulate navigation \& planning (see Section \ref{section_navigation_and_planning}) and control layer (see Section \ref{section_actuator_attack}) of a robotic systems.
+The literature also shows AI-specific attacks such as training attacks (see Section \ref{section_training_attack}) and inference attacks (see Section \ref{section_inference_attack}) that impact robotic systems.

 In the subsequent subsections, we present a comprehensive analysis of attack patterns and their associated security strategies within the diverse components of AI-Robotics systems.